chrispinto1/teneast/README.md

 #Future Development

 ###1.
-Add in the investments to the login landing page
+A more efficient User Authentication and User token storage
 ###2.
-A more efficient User Authentication and User token storage
-###3.
 More model setup to add in more of the views seen in the frontend